DEENUU1/fjob_backend/README.md

 ## Features

+<strong>!NEW!
+I started refactoring the current application and moved a large part of the code initially saved in views to the service layer using the repository pattern.
+Some views have remained unchanged due to, for example, their simplicity related to the use of Django </strong>

 1. <strong>JWT and OAuth Google</strong> Integration:
    - Utilizes JSON Web Tokens (JWT) in conjunction with OAuth Google for secure authentication and authorization processes.
 2. <strong>Web Scraping</strong> and API-driven Database Storage: